Diversification: Finance's only free lunch

 The risk-reward matrix

 Of course, there are so many alternative asset classes from fine art to baseball cards.
-That’s the beauty of a self-managed super fund (SMSF), the investment opportunities are endless.
+That’s the beauty of a self-managed super fund (SMSF), the investment opportunities are incredibly vast.
 Understanding where these assets fit into your portfolio may be best done with the help of a professional financial adviser.

-Stake Super has arrived to give you a place to construct a more diversified self-managed super fund (SMSF).
+Stake Super has arrived to give you a place to construct a well diversified self-managed super fund (SMSF).